ytanay/ultrases/README.md

   console.log('html email sent!');
 });
 ```
-+ In this example, we overrode the "from" address that we set during intialization.
++ In this example, we overrode the "from" address that we set during initialization.

 ### Sending a Pretty Jade Template
 [Jade](http://jade-lang.com/) is one of the most popular templating engines for Node.
 UltraSES comes with out of the box support for compiling Jade templates with your "locals" and sending them.